tDataprepRun

 will be skipped by the tDataprepRun component during the job.
 The Make as

-or Delete Row functions for example, do not work
+header or Delete Row functions for example, do not work

 in a Big Data context.